Does the Media Have a Liberal Bias?

 "Is the media liberal?" is a question that readers and viewers often ask because politicians routinely make that accusation, especially during election years.
 While it's common to hear claims of liberal media bias, it takes a closer examination to uncover whether they are true.

-Because politics is a blood sport, any time the news media reports a story perceived to be negative against a candidate or government leader, there's often an immediate accusation that the reporter, her managers or corporate owners are "out to get" the helpless politician who's simply trying to help the people.
+Because politics is a blood sport, any time the news media reports a story perceived to be negative against a candidate or government leader, there's often an immediate accusation that the reporter, her editors or corporate owners are "out to get" the helpless politician who's only trying to help the people.
 It's more common to hear accusations of liberal media bias, rather than conservative media bias.

-The media misconception that some want to create is of secret meetings taking place, in media companies across the country, where reporters are given orders on how to slant the news so that there's a liberal political benefit.
-Before a story is published on-air, online or in print, it is distorted so that liberal political viewpoints are promoted, while conservative beliefs are suppressed.
+The media misconception that some people including politicians try to convey is that in media companies across the country, there are secret meetings that take place, where reporters are given orders on how to slant the news so that there's a liberal political benefit.
+Before a story is published on-air, online or in print, it's distorted so that liberal political viewpoints are promoted, while conservative beliefs are suppressed.

 Claims of liberal media bias go back decades.
 The Nixon administration said the news media was biased against the U.S. war in Vietnam and the constant negative reports were taking a toll on U.S. military efforts.
-Then-presidential candidate George H.W.
+During his election campaign, Presidential candidate George H.W.
 Bush called reporters "mournful pundits" for describing his sputtering 1980 campaign.

-Then there's the 2008 presidential election.
-Media outlets were criticized for helping Barack Obama win the White House while portraying the John McCain/Sarah Palin ticket as badly as possible.
-The Katie Couric interview that skewered Palin is one example they say backs up their point.
+During the 2008 presidential election, media outlets were criticized for helping Barack Obama win the White House while portraying the John McCain and Sarah Palin in a poor light.
+The Katie Couric interview that skewered Palin is one example that conservatives point to that gives evidence to their claims.

 News reporters did indeed criticize U.S. military efforts in Vietnam.
 CBS news anchor Walter Cronkite, one of the 10 TV legends, returned from a trip to Vietnam to say the war was not winnable.
 It was one of 12 events that changed news coverage.
 But President Lyndon B. Johnson, a liberal Democrat, was still in the White House.
 So Cronkite's analysis would have been critical of a liberal politician, not a conservative one.

-Not only that, but evidence shows Cronkite had not set out to doom U.S. chances in Vietnam.
-In fact, his earlier reports had been positive.
+Also, evidence shows Cronkite had not set out to doom U.S. chances in Vietnam since his earlier reports had been positive.

 But while some say Republican nominee John McCain did not get favorable coverage, he had long been considered a favorite of news reporters.
 Part of that was because of his "Straight Talk Express" bus during the 2000 election.
 Reporters had nearly non-stop access to McCain as they all traveled the countryside during that year's Republican primaries.